Stilmant/ChronoClean/README.md

 - ✅ Decouple tagging from date renaming; allow tag-only filenames (append tags even when `--rename` is off)
 - Deferred to future: Optional heuristics for "no metadata" cases (config placeholder added)

-### v0.3.1 - Verification & Safe Cleanup
+### v0.3.1 - Verification & Safe Cleanup ✅ Complete
-- Planned: Apply run report (capture `source -> destination` mapping for later verification)
+- ✅ Apply run record (captures `source -> destination` mapping for later verification)
-- Planned: `verify` command (hash-based; default SHA-256) to confirm copy integrity
+- ✅ `verify` command (hash-based SHA-256; `--algorithm quick` for size-only)
-- Planned: `cleanup` command to delete only sources verified OK (supports partial cleanup)
+- ✅ `cleanup` command to delete only sources verified OK (supports `--only ok`)
-- Planned: Recovery path when the apply report was forgotten (`verify --reconstruct`)
+- ✅ Recovery path when the apply report was forgotten (`verify --reconstruct`)
+- ✅ Auto-discovery of recent runs and verification reports with interactive prompts
+- ✅ `--no-run-record` flag for apply when record not needed

 ### v0.4 - User Experience & Safety
 - Unambiguous command split: